deepmonapara9/deepmonapara9/README.md

 - 👯 Open to collaborate on **web applications** and **open-source projects**
 - 💬 Ask me about **Python, PHP, Django, automation workflows, and full-stack development**
 - 📫 **monaparadeep@gmail.com** | **linkedin.com/in/deepmonapara**
-- ⚡ Fun fact: I built a sneaker e-commerce platform because I'm passionate about both tech and sneakers! 👟
+- ⚡ Fun fact: I automate repetitive tasks so I can focus on building cool stuff! 🤖

 ## 🛠️ Technologies & Tools